cakephp/docs/en/core-libraries/components/authentication.rst

 When an unauthenticated user tries to access a protected page first the ``unauthenticated()`` method of the last authenticator in the chain is called.
-The authenticate object can handle sending response or redirection as appropriate and return ``true`` to indicate no further action is necessary.
+The authenticate object can handle sending response or redirection by returning a response object, to indicate no further action is necessary.
 Due to this, the order in which you specify the authentication provider in ``authenticate`` config matters.